• Home

 17 Pictures 18 Pillows 19 Other

-Cross-stitch, Stamped - In stamped (or no-count cross stitch), a design is printed in color on the fabric & usually comes in a kit with floss, color chart & instructions.
-You correspond the colors on the fabric with the floss & stitch away.
+In stamped (or no-count cross stitch), a design is printed in color on the fabric and usually comes in a kit with floss, color chart and instructions.
+You correspond the colors on the fabric with the floss and stitch away.
 Washing the fabric will remove the pre-printed/stamped design.

 20 Pictures 21 Pillows 22 Other